Overview – Mgahinga Gorilla NP

 - Access roads are bad in the rainy season

 - Very expensive gorilla trekking permit (though much cheaper than in Rwanda)

-Aside from the endangered mountain gorillas, Mgahinga is home to many other mammal species.
+Aside from the endangered mountain gorilla, Mgahinga is home to many other mammal species.
 However, as in all forests, animals tend to be hard to spot.
-The very rare golden monkey, endemic to the Albertine Rift, can be also be tracked.
+The very rare golden monkey, endemic to the Albertine Rift, can also be tracked.
 Other mammals include black-and-white colobus, buffalo, elephant, bushbuck and duiker.

 Mgahinga is Uganda’s smallest park.
-It forms part of the Virunga Mountains and adjoins with the parks across the borders in Congo and Rwanda.
-The entire park is at high altitude and the views are out of this world.
-The most prominent feature is the volcanic cones of extinct volcanos in the mountain range.Want to visit Mgahinga Gorilla?
+It forms part of the Virunga Mountains and adjoins with the parks across the borders of Congo and Rwanda.
+The entire park is at a high altitude, and the views are out of this world.
+The most prominent feature is the volcanic cones of extinct volcanos in the mountain range.